ayushdimri678/Data-cleaning-in-SQL/README.md

 •	Rows where both these columns contained null values were deleted, as they did not add value to the dataset.
 This was achieved using a combination of DELETE and WHERE statements.

+**HOW TO NAVIGATE**

+1 Refer to dat-cleaning.sql to see all the queries

+2 refer to highlight to see the sample screenshot of the results we got after data cleaning